FAQ's

 - How long does the collection process take?

-- There is no definate answer to this question as all debts have different points at which they will pay.
+- There is no definite answer to this question as all debts have different points at which they will pay.
 Some may pay immediately

 and others may take longer or even require